 Room Modes and Standing Waves will affect the formation of low frequencies in your listening area and, ultimately, how you perceive them.
 The wavelength of a frequency is the speed of sound (344 meters per second) divided by that frequency in Hertz.
-This means the lowest audible frequency (20 Hz) has a wavelengths of about 17 meters!
+This means the lowest audible frequency (20 Hz) has a wavelength of about 17 meters!
 In certain conditions, the length of the wave matches a dimension of the room it is in exactly.
 This can create a standing wave if no obstructions or absorptive materials are introduced.
 This means the reflections of the wave will bounce back and forth between the two fixed boundaries (two parallel walls is most problematic).

 This periodic overlapping of similar sound waves causes both destructive and constructive phase interference (See Blog: Phase and Phasing).
 Thereby, introducing peaks or nulls in the amplitude of that particular frequency that are not in the source.
 Rather, they are a result of the room.
 The calculated frequencies that will cause standing waves in a given space are called Room Modes.
 They can occur along all three-dimensional planes and can involve more than just two surfaces.

 Speaker Boundary Interference Response (SBIR) and Comb Filtering